 The city claimed that the ordinances promoted public health and prevented cruelty to animals, but applying the second prong of the Smith test, Kennedy held that the ordinances were not generally applicable.

 The ordinances granted exceptions for slaughterhouses, and they did not require the inspection of fish or game caught by hunters, the control of food disposed of by restaurants, or prohibit the killing of animals for nonreligious reasons, including the catching of fish and the extermination of mice and rats.

-Kennedy: Law did not serve a compelling government interest
+Court said law did not serve a compelling government interest

 A law that fails the Smith test must be justified by a compelling governmental interest and be narrowly tailored to achieve that interest.
 Kennedy held that the Hialeah ordinances were not compelling, because they were underinclusive with respect to animal and public health interests.

 They also were not narrowly tailored to serve those interests, because they were either overbroad or underinclusive.

 Concurring opinions questioned use of Smith test for free exercise cases